bricxraingss/plans-head/README.md

 Setup `.env` file in `src` folder.
 Run `sh avengers-assemble.sh` on the root folder of this repository.

+### Notes

+Run artisan commands like `php artisan migrate`, since it uses docker containers, use this command `docker-compose run --rm artisan migrate` to run artisan commands.

 ## Usage

 Local site URL